 - Stay away from most Met-con work.
 It leads to serious fatigue where the client is usually trying to beat the clock or focusing on quantity, not quality.

-THINGS TO TROUBLESHOOT WITH CLIENTS WHO HAVE KNEE PAIN
+THINGS TO TROUBLESHOOT WITH CLIENTS OR ATHLETES WITH BACK PAIN

-Note the word “troubleshoot” here.
 Anything below could be contraindicated depending on the individual.
-We have found through our experience that the information provided below has worked well for our knee pain clients.
+In our experience, the information below has worked well for our back pain clients.
 Please consult with a good physical therapist, chiropractor, or doctor who understands the importance of quality movement to get a second opinion on your programming.
 We see this as “best practice” for any injury: everyone working together for the sole purpose of getting the client healthy.

 - Ladder drills